Feyerabend/cc/ch04/addition/display/NAMING.md

 #### Z80
 To get a sense of how this works, consider the iconic Z80, a microprocessor that emerged in the 1970s from Zilog, a company founded by ex-Intel engineers.
-The "Z" proudly declares its maker, Zilog, while the "80" nods to its predecessor, the Intel 8080, signaling compatibility and a step forward in performance.
+The "Z" proudly declares its maker, Zilog, while the "80" nods to its predecessor, the Intel 8080, signalling compatibility and a step forward in performance.
 This naming choice was partly technical and partly marketing genius-by echoing the 8080, Zilog positioned the Z80 as a natural upgrade, a chip that could slot into existing systems while offering enhanced capabilities.
 The Z80’s simple, memorable